Good Samaritan, Joan Craft,

 -Saint Justin Martyr (2nd Century)

-Thanks for your interest in Good Samaritans!
+Thank you for your interest in Ministers of Holy Communion to the Sick and Homebound!
 This is a very special ministry, offering Christ to those on the margins.
 This is an ancient ministry.
 Christians have been carrying the Eucharist to their brothers and sisters since the very beginning.
 It's a powerful service of love that has changed the lives of innumerable brothers and sisters!

-Potential new ministers must first receive training regarding the rules that pertain to the carrying of the Eucharist to the sick.
-They do not meet together weekly or monthly, but have an annual Day of Reflection where they come together to meet new ministers and support each other with prayer and fellowship.
+Potential new ministers must complete the Pastoral Care Training Program offered periodically at St. Rita and through the diocese.
+The ministers do not meet weekly or monthly but have quarterly Mornings of Reflection where they come together to reflect on the ministry and support each other with prayer and fellowship.